btholt/intro-to-web-dev-v2/lessons/selectors.md

 <p class="red-text">This is a red p.</p>
 <p class="green-text">This is a green p.</p>

 So how do we achieve this black magic?
-Do you remember [the section on classes][classes] in the HTML portion?
+Do you remember [the section on classes](/html-next-steps#classes) in the HTML portion?
 We're going to use that now.
 Classes allow us to style the same **tags** (e.g. `p`, `div`, `span`, etc.) differently because we can select the class instead of the tag.
 This is where having useful class names helps.
 So now, if we have an `h1` that's the title of a blog post and an `h1` that's the branding logo at the top, we can do this:

 ```htm
 <h1 class="branding">My Super Cool Brand</h1>